Determinant representations for Garvan formulas: Introduction

 \section{Introduction}

-Many identities in number theory have been originated from computations of correlation functions of conformal field theory \cite{Kac, Zhu, DLM, Mason-Tuite-Z, TZ1, TZ2, WT}.
+Many identities in number theory originate from computations of correlation functions in conformal field theory \cite{DFG}, expressed through the language of vertex algebras \cite{Kac, Zhu}.
 In particular, one finds relations among modular forms, fundamental kernels, and $q$-series from the comparison of bosonic and fermionic pictures.
-The most interesting example in this direction is represented by the twisted counterpart of Jacobi triple identity \cite{Kac, Mason-Tuite-Z}.
-In computations of vertex operator algebra correlation functions on the torus, the classical Weierstrass functions and Eisenstein series naturally occur.
+The most interesting example in this direction is represented by the twisted counterpart of the Jacobi triple identity \cite{Kac}.

+In computations of vertex operator algebra (VOA) correlation functions on the torus, classical Weierstrass functions and Eisenstein series occur naturally.
 Their two-parameter natural generalizations were introduced in \cite{DLM} and further developed in \cite{Mason-Tuite-Z}.
-For higher correlation functions on a genus one Riemann surface, computations come up elliptic versions of the Fay's trisecant identity \cite{Fay} known from algebraic geometry.
+For higher correlation functions on a genus one Riemann surface, computations involve elliptic versions of Fay's trisecant identity \cite{Fay}, known from algebraic geometry.
 Various identities for powers of the $\eta(\tau)$-function appear naturally in studies of affine Lie algebras \cite{Kac}.

-In the genus two case, the bosonization procedure provides us with genus two counterparts of Jacobi triple identities in germs of determinants of reproduction kernels corresponding to the type of vertex operator algebra used.
-In this note, using the relations mentioned above, we derive new formulas for the modular discriminant generalizing Garvan identity for elliptic Eisenstein series to the case of genus two.
+In the genus two case, the bosonization procedure provides us with genus two counterparts of Jacobi triple identities in terms of determinants of reproduction kernels corresponding to the type of vertex operator algebra used.

+In this review note, using the relations mentioned above, we derive explicit formulas for the modular discriminant, generalizing the Garvan identity for elliptic Eisenstein series to the case of genus two.